harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-use.md

   The Harness AI Copilot pane opens.
 8. Select the Cloud service provider.
 For example, AWS.
-9. You could do one of the following options:
+9. You could opt for one of the following options:

   * Select a rule from a list of examples: The UI presents a curated list of rule examples that you can choose from.
 These examples cover a wide range of common governance scenarios.
 By selecting a relevant example, you can easily adapt it to suit your specific requirements, saving time and effort in policy formulation.
   * Type your requirement and hit enter: Alternatively, you can directly input your governance requirement into the UI.
 Type your desired rule in a clear and concise manner and press the enter key.
 For instance, you could specify a rule such as "Delete EC2 instances older than 90 days."
 The Gen AI bot will then process your input and generate a corresponding rule based on your requirement.